CRISPR gene editing offers the potential to re-engineer biological systems and organisms. This has profound

 The cassette is flanked by 800 bp of DNA sequence with homology to the genome on either side of the target site.
-The actual sites of recombination (red crosses) may vary depending on the position of the Holiday junctions when they are resolved.
+The actual sites of recombination (red crosses) may vary depending on the position of the Holliday junctions when they are resolved.

 Figure 5 Arms of homology.
 Note that the repair template does not contain the complete gRNA target sequence.
 Each arm of homology begins 1 bp away from the likely break site.
 The length of the arms of homology typically range from 80bp for single stranded oligos, to 200-800bp for double stranded templates.